 As mentioned above, delay sprays in general work by desensitizing the penis, making men last longer in bed.
 But how?

-Delay sprays have dose-controlled, concentrated desensitizing substances that reduce penis sensitivity in a controlled manner, resulting in delayed ejaculation without affecting the orgasmic pleasure.
+Delay sprays have dose-controlled, concentrated desensitizing substances that reduce penis sensitivity in a controlled manner, resulting in delayed ejaculation without reducing the pleasure of male or female orgasm.

 There are two types of FDA-approved delay spray: